 Editor’s Note: Recent events and protests have sparked a national dialogue around race and the role of racial discrimination in the lives of young African Americans.
 This study suggests that both parents and mentors can play an important role in attenuating some of the negative effects and keeping young people focused on school.
 Cooper, M. S., […]

 About Laura Yoviene

-Meanwhile lets just say that we are proud Laura Yoviene contributed a whooping 22 entries.
+But we are proud to say that Laura Yoviene contributed 22 entries already.

 Nunez, J., Rosario, P., Vallejo, G., & Gonzalez-Pienda, J. A. (2013).
 A longitudinal assessment of the effectiveness of a school-based mentoring program in middle school.
 Contemporary Educational Psychology, 38, 11-21.
 Introduction: A growing number of studies have highlighted the need for middle school students to develop self-regulated learning (SRL) skills (i.e., OECD, 2010).
 Students who […]